 Passengers recount Carnival Sunshine taking on rough seas during return to port

 CHARLESTON, S.C.
-(WCSC) - Passengers aboard the Carnival Sunshine dealt with a scary end to their vacation as the cruise ship hit rough seas while trying to return to Charleston.
+(WCSC/Gray News) - Passengers aboard the Carnival Sunshine dealt with a scary end to their vacation as the cruise ship hit rough seas while trying to return to Charleston.

 Following a beautiful few days in the Bahamas, things shifted when the captain made an announcement saying they were going to experience some bad weather.